asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     * Give the stack a name and **fill in the missing parameters**.
     * Hit next again, then click the checkbox to **allow IAM** and hit create!

-    When stack is finished creating your ready to start using HyP3!
+    When stack is finished creating you're ready to start using HyP3!
 Using the api, which is linked in stack ouptuts, create a subscription over your area of intreset and start recieving data.
 The username and api-key for the newly created HyP3 API is stored in AWS `Systems Manager`_ parameter store.